alber70g/reless-js/README.md

 ### Flux

-Flux architecture is build around unidirectional data-flow.
+Flux architecture is built around unidirectional data-flow.

 You `dispatch` an `action`, that's is being `reduced` on the current `state`.
 After all reducers finished doing their job, the listeners are called to